Analysis | ‘Appropriate’ or ‘not very smart’? Where Mitch McConnell draws the line on corporate political engagement.

-After Georgia Gov. Brian Kemp (Ga.) signed an election bill that critics say will make voting more difficult for Black Americans, working-class residents and other historically disenfranchised groups, Republicans said the coverage and the backlash was unfair, based on the final legislation that passed — after a more restrictive bill was walked back — though dozens of executives, including more than 70 Black executives, condemned the law.
+After Georgia Gov. Brian Kemp (R) signed an election bill that critics say will make voting more difficult for Black Americans, working-class residents and other historically disenfranchised groups, Republicans said the coverage and the backlash was unfair, based on the final legislation that passed — after a more restrictive bill was walked back — though dozens of executives, including more than 70 Black executives, condemned the law.

 “Corporations have to stand up.
 There is no middle ground,” former American Express chief executive Ken Chenault, one of the first Black chief executives at a Fortune 500 company, said last Wednesday on CNBC.
 “This is about all Americans having the right to vote, but we need to recognize the special history of the denial of the right to vote for Black Americans, and we will not be silent.”